codejones-hub/plutus/doc/tutorials/contract-testing.rst

 results in two or more transactions that try to spend the same :term:`UTXO`, leading all but the first to fail.

-:term:`Endpoint<endpoint>` calls that submit several transactions are even more problematic, because a transaction may fail part way through, leaving the blockchain in an intermediate, and possibly invalid state.
-Arguably, contracts should be written to undo the effects of earlier transactions if later ones fail--although, as we saw, the ``Lock`` :term:`endpoint` of the game contract does not do this: a second call to ``Lock`` fails, and leaves the blockchain in a state that the contract cannot handle.
+:term:`Endpoint<endpoint>` calls that submit several transactions are even more problematic, because such a call may fail part way through, leaving the blockchain in an intermediate, and possibly invalid state.
+Arguably, contracts should be written to undo the effects of earlier transactions if later ones fail--although, as we saw, the ``Lock`` :term:`endpoint` of the game contract (which is implemented as two transactions) does not do this: a second call to ``Lock`` fails after the first transaction, and leaves the blockchain in a state that the contract cannot handle.

-It is possible to test this kind of behaviour in our framework, by *not* delaying before the next action, and including delays as an explicit Action_ in test cases instead.
-However, modelling becomes considerably harder, because the model must predict *which* transaction of several simultaneous ones succeeds, and must take into account how many transactions each end-point call results in.
-It isn't clear at present that the extra modelling effort is really worthwhile.
+It is possible to test this kind of behaviour in our framework, by *not* delaying before the next action, so that several actions can be started in the same slot.
+Delays must then be included as an explicit Action_ in test cases instead.
+However, modelling becomes considerably harder, because the model must predict *which* transaction of several simultaneous ones succeeds, and must take into account how many transactions each end-point call results in, and which slot each is expected to be commited in.
+It isn't clear that the extra modelling effort is really worthwhile.

-Moreover, transactions might be delayed, which means that :term:`endpoint` calls that generate several transactions might end up being interleaved in unexpected ways.
-The emulator doesn't currently support this, and so these kinds of tests cannot yet be run.
+Moreover, in reality transactions might be delayed, which means that :term:`endpoint` calls that generate several transactions might end up being interleaved in unexpected ways.
+The emulator doesn't currently simulate this, and so these kinds of tests cannot yet be run.

 Testing for information leaks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^